varjagg/varjagg.github.io/_posts/2024-05-01-worlds-loudest-lisp-program.md

 * software engineer who could also do some mechanical design and basic electronics
 * electrical engineer who could also code
-* two project engineers, dealing with product feasibility wrt regulation and practices, taking care of SCADA integration and countless practicalities of automation systems for tunnels
+* two project engineers, dealing with product feasibility w.r.t. regulation and practices, taking care of SCADA integration and countless practicalities of automation systems for tunnels
 * project coordinator who communicated the changes, requirements and arranged tests with the Road Administration and our subcontractors
 * logistics specialist ensuring the flow of hundreds of shipments back and forth on the peak of pandemic

 ![Live hacking](/images/loudest-lisp-program/wrp_node.jpg)
 *Wesley, our EE patching up a prototype live*

 Atop of this we were also hiring some brilliant MEs and EEs as contractors.
-In addition two of Norway's leading research institutes handled the science of validating psychoacoustics and simulating fire detecton.
+In addition two of Norway's leading research institutes handled the science of validating psychoacoustics and simulating fire detection.

 At this point the system is already installed or is being installed in 6 tunnels in Norway with another 8 tunnels to some 29km total on order.
 We certainly do need to step up our international marketing efforts though.